diggsweden/open-source-project-template/README.md

   - `.github/` - contains GitHub specific versions of bug-, pr, feature-templates.
   - `.github/workflows` - contains GitHub workflows for this project.
 You will most likely write your own workflows for your project.
 - CHANGELOG - Describes the project updates in a standard human readable way.
 Version: [Keep-a-changelog 1.1.0](https://keepachangelog.com/en/1.1.0/).
+- GOVERNANCE - Describes decision making and roles in the project.
 - CODEOWNERS - Describes the maintainers in a de-facto standard way: [GitHub link about CODEOWNERS](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners)

 ### Docs